Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### War and post-war decline
 Artillery, aircraft and weaponry were understandably prioritised during the Second World War.
 Unemployment remained low but the population, like all towns and cities, shrunk from 1.2m to 1m.

 The war also left its mark on the infrastructure.
-The Birmingham Blitz desroye over 12,000 homes
+The Birmingham Blitz desroyed over 12,000 homes.
+LA realised 110k homes were sub-standard and began mass demolishment and replaced with 400 modern tower blocks and 81,000 new homes.
+Increased QoL with more space and more modern.

+By 1970s:
+- British vehicle industry had been in decline for 20 years.
+Preference of Japanese models, cheaper costs w/global shift and globalisaion and demand for these cars favoured them vs British makes
+- SMEs that used to act as ancillary industries or make own resources demolished in slum clearance schemes.
+Many unable to find other suitable cheap businesses; areas that were supposed o encourage this pric

 ## Placemaking processes